tianyi-lab/Reflection_Tuning/README.md

 | Recycled Models (13B) | 128 | 2e-5 | 3 | 2048 | 0 | 0.03 |

 ## ToDo
 - [x] Release the code, data, and models.
-- [ ] Train and release 13B models.
+- [ ] Train and release V1 13B models.
-- [ ] Release new versions.
+- [ ] Release the data and paper for V2 models.
+- [ ] Train and release V2 13B models.

 ## Citation